 It’s a strange emotion for me, as I live my life to its fullest with a glass half full mentality.
 Never to complain (too much anyway) about life, about others or my issues.
 Sure I get impatient when I wait forever at the doctor’s surgery, who doesn’t?
 Or I get irritated when someone pushes inline (my biggest pet hate by the way).
 But never truly, whole heartily sad.
 The type that keeps you from getting up in the morning or wanting to leave the house and immobilises you into this urge to want to do nothing more than sleep most of the day away.

 For those who know me best, I am never in one place for too long as I have itchy feet and an urge to see the world.
 I am never one to sit at home either as I don’t want to waste a day because life is short, and life is for the living.
-I should be out there living my best life right now, but instead, my body, my soul and my mind want to stay at home and dwell into this sad state.
+I should be out there living my best life right now, but instead, my body, my soul and my mind want to stay at home and dwell in this sad state.

 I’m tired all the time, putting a load of washing on is exhausting and frustrating.
 Standing on my feet long enough to cook a meal has me in internal tears.
 It takes everything I have in me to smile at the moment, and all of the self-help, motivating words just won’t cut it right now.